jmwright/cadquery-gui/README.md

 ```

 ## CadQuery 2.0 Prerequisites
+***NOTE:*** caduqery-gui is not yet compatible with the OCP (latest) version of CadQuery 2.0.
+Tessellation works differently in the new CadQuery version which has broken `show_object` processing and display.

 If you are wanting to use the PythonOCC based version of CadQuery (version 2.x), follow these prerequisite installation instructions.
 1. Create a cadquery Anaconda environment `conda create --name cadquery`
 2. Activate the conda environment `conda activate cadquery`